-In the interest of promoting student safety and attempting to ensure that IDEA is safe and drug free, school officials may from time to time conduct searches upon reasonable suspicion as permitted by law.
+In the interest of promoting Student safety and attempting to ensure that IDEA is safe and drug free, school officials may from time to time conduct searches upon reasonable suspicion as permitted by law.

-Administrators, teachers, and other professional personnel may question a student regarding the student's own conduct or the conduct of other students.
-In the context of school discipline, students have no right against self-incrimination.
+Administrators, teachers, and other professional personnel may question a Student regarding the Student's own conduct or the conduct of other Students.
+In the context of school discipline, Students have no right against self-incrimination.

 Students have no expectation of privacy in the contents of their lockers, desks, School vehicles, or other school property.
-Lockers and desks assigned to students remain at all times under the control and jurisdiction of IDEA.
+Lockers and desks assigned to Students remain at all times under the control and jurisdiction of IDEA.

 Vehicles parked on IDEA property and property under IDEA's control are under IDEA's jurisdiction and may be searched at any time if reasonable suspicion exists to believe that the search will result in evidence that school rules or other laws have been violated.
-If a vehicle subject to search is locked, the student shall be asked to unlock the vehicle and consent to a search of the vehicle.
-If the student refuses to permit the vehicle to be searched, IDEA may contact the student's parents/guardians and/or law enforcement officials.
-A student may be held responsible for and in possession of prohibited items found in his or her vehicle parked on IDEA property or at a school-related event.
+If a vehicle subject to search is locked, the Student shall be asked to unlock the vehicle and consent to a search of the vehicle.
+If the Student refuses to permit the vehicle to be searched, IDEA may contact the Student's legal guardians and/or law enforcement officials.
+A Student may be held responsible for and in possession of prohibited items found in his or her vehicle parked on IDEA property or at a school-related event.